CNP-CIIMAR/bioinformatics-utilities/README.md

 ## License
 Include here the license under which the code is made available, for example, MIT, GPL, etc.

+## Script 21: get_genome_id_and_taxonomic_rank_from_protein.id.py

+# Protein Accession to Genome ID and Taxonomic Ranking

+This script is designed to retrieve genome IDs and taxonomic rankings for a list of protein accessions.
+It utilizes NCBI's E-utilities for fetching the relevant data and processes it to generate two output files: one containing the genome IDs and the other containing taxonomic information.

+## Prerequisites

+Before running this script, ensure you have the following installed and set up:

+- Python 3.x
+- Biopython
+- Pandas library
+- NCBI's EDirect utilities (for the `efetch` command)

+Additionally, you will need an internet connection to access NCBI's databases.

+## Installation

+No installation is needed.
+Just ensure all prerequisites are met.

+## Usage

+python script.py <input_filename> <genome_output_filename> <taxonomic_output_filename>

+To use this script, you need to provide it with an input file containing a list of protein accession numbers, one per line.
+Then, specify the names for the two output files: one for the genome IDs and the other for the taxonomic information.

+- `<input_filename>`: The file containing a list of protein accession numbers.
+- `<genome_output_filename>`: The file where the retrieved genome IDs will be saved.
+- `<taxonomic_output_filename>`: The file where the taxonomic information will be saved.

+## Output Format

+- The genome IDs output file will contain two columns: Protein Accession and Genome Accession.
+- The taxonomic information output file will contain four columns: Protein Accession, Genome Accession, Species, and Lineage.

+## Important Notes

+- Ensure you replace `'your_email@example.com'` in the script with your actual email address as required by NCBI's E-utilities policy.
+- The script assumes you have the `efetch` utility accessible from your command line and that it's properly configured to work with NCBI's services.
+- The script does not handle all possible errors and exceptions.
+Please use it as a starting point and customize it as needed for robust error handling and specific use cases.

+## Contributing

+Contributions to enhance the functionality, improve error handling, or extend the script's capabilities are welcome.
+Please feel free to fork the repository, make your changes, and submit a pull request.

+## License

+This script is provided "as is", without warranty of any kind.
+You are free to use, modify, and distribute it as you see fit.

+## Contact

+For any questions or suggestions, please open an issue on the GitHub repository page.

 ## More about: